 Sadly, the insurer, in this case, failed to entertain the claim since on the accident date the transfer of the policy name from the previous owner has yet not occurred.
 So, according to an insurance company, the claimant cannot have any insurable interest in this case.
 After the repudiation of the claim, the person moved the consumer forum on the district level alleging a service deficiency.

-This District Forum however, found the insurer deficient and gave it directions to pay the claimant required insurance amounts combined with 9% annual interest.
-Besides, it also directed the insurer to pay INR 20,000 as compensation amounts along with INR 5000 as costs.
-Following this, the insurance company also appealed to State Commission and contended that the District Forum order contains palpable illegality.
+This District Forum, however, found the insurer deficient and gave it directions to pay the claimant required insurance amounts combined with 9% annual interest.
+Besides, it also directed the insurer to pay INR 20,000 as compensation amount along with INR 5000 as costs.
+Following this, the insurance company also appealed to the State Commission and contended that the District Forum order contains palpable illegality.

-According to the company district forum has relied on a judgment given in the year 2007.
+According to the company, the District Forum has relied on a judgment given in the year 2007.
 This particular judgment held that benefits under any in-force insurance policy would stand transferred automatically to new purchasers.

-Here the insurer also added that the District Forum have not been considered subsequent judgment in a 2010 case.
-This clearly held that in cases where car insurance remains in the name of previous owner on the accident date the new owner needs to apply for a change of policy name within 14 days.
+Here the insurer also added that the District Forum has not considered subsequent judgment in a 2010 case.
+This clearly held that in cases where car insurance remains in the name of the previous owner on the accident date, no claim will be granted and the new owner needs to apply for a change of policyholder’s name within 14 days of buying the car.